 - Foot dragging

 - Reduced range of motion

-To learn more about physical therapy and other rehabilitation services available at Southeast Nebraska Cancer Center, call 402-420-7000.
-We have appointments available Monday-Friday between 7 a.m. and 4 p.m. at the 68 & 0 Street location (referrals not required).
+To learn more about physical therapy and other rehabilitation services available, call 402-420-7000.
+Appointments are available Monday-Friday between 7 a.m. and 4 p.m. at the 68 & 0 Street location.

 Tracy L. Bender, OTD, OTR/L, CLT, CMF